Is FanDuel Legal in North Carolina?

-Yes, FanDuel is legal in North Carolina, with the official launch time currently set to be noon ET on Monday, March 11.
-In the meantime, sports betting fans in NC can sign up early with the FanDuel North Carolina promo code, unlocking $300 in total bonus bets at launch.
+Yes, FanDuel is is legal and live in the state of North Carolina.
+New users can currently sign up with the FanDuel North Carolina promo code, unlocking $250 in total bonus bets.

-Get $100 in bonus bets immediately after logging into your account.
-Then, bet $5+ to unlock an additional $200 in bonus bets.
-This is one of the best NC betting promos on the market -- the perfect way to get a jump start on North Carolina sports betting.
+Sign up and make a $10 deposit.
+Then, bet $5 on any sports market to secure $250 in total bonus bets.
+This is one of the best NC betting promos on the market -- the perfect way to kickoff North Carolina sports betting.

-Click on the "BET NOW" button below to pre-register a new account with the FanDuel North Carolina promo code today, and create an account with one of the best North Carolina sportsbooks.
+Click on the "BET NOW" button below to register a new account with the FanDuel North Carolina promo code today -- one of the best North Carolina sportsbooks.

-Is FanDuel Legal in NC?
-Get $300 in Bonus Bets with the FanDuel North Carolina Promo Code
+Is FanDuel Legal in North Carolina?
+Get $250 in Bonus Bets with the FanDuel NC Promo Code

-Individuals in North Carolina can pre-register today with the FanDuel North Carolina promo code and get $300 in bonus bets after the go-live date at noon ET on March 11.
+Individuals in North Carolina can register today with the FanDuel North Carolina promo code and get $250 in bonus bets.

-- Click on the "BET NOW" sign-up link below to pre-register a new FanDuel North Carolina account today.
+- Click on the "BET NOW" sign-up link below to register a new FanDuel North Carolina account today.

-- This brings you to the new customer pre-registration sign-up portal at FanDuel North Carolina, prompting you to enter your personal identifying information, including your name, phone number, email address and mailing address.
+- This brings you to the new customer registration sign-up portal at FanDuel North Carolina, prompting you to enter your personal identifying information, including your name, phone number, email address and mailing address.

 - Your DOB and the last four digits of your SSN are the final required fields to finish creating a new FanDuel North Carolina online sportsbook account.